Cedric-antwi/python-test-files/recipe.md

 extract_uppercase("hello WORLD") => ["WORLD"]

 <!-- example test -->
-Given a text and wpm
-it returns a piece of text
+Given a piece of text, test for capital letter in text grammer_checker("Hello world") => True

-Given a piece of text and a wpm integer it returns an f"string" as a time estimation
+Given a piece of text, test for punctuation in text grammer_checker("Hello world!") => True
-"""
-read_time_estimate("This is my piece of text", 1) => This will take 6 minutes to read
-"""

-Given an integer as text
-It returns an error msg
-""""
-read_time_estimate(15, 2) => "You have not entered any text"
+given a number, test should return an error message grammer_checker(25) => "Enter a string"

 4. Implement the Behaviour